Apang20/React-Todo-App/README.md

 -Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## User Stories
+- User can...
-- User add multiple tasks
+- add multiple tasks
-- User can edit tasks as complete
+- edit tasks as complete
-- User can delete tasks
+- delete tasks
-- User can organize tasks by the status of the task
+- organize tasks by the status of the task
-- User can reload the page without losing their tasks or progress
+- reload the page without losing their tasks or progress

 ## Resources
 - [Google Fonts](https://fonts.google.com/)